Like most of you, we got roped in by their "wellness plans" to save some money while still getting good vet care. Or so we thought.

 Im getting a layer, and getting out of this contract.
 Im not suing for money.
 All I want is to be able to take my animals to a REAL vet.
 Where problems are fixed the FIRST visit.
 And ARENT created in the first place by the clinic themselves.

-Review about: Banfield Pet Hospital Wellness Plan.
+Product or Service Mentioned: Banfield Pet Hospital Wellness Plan.